 The most common ‘complication’ in aesthetic medicine is unlikely to be a vascular occlusion.
-More frequently it is the dissatisfied patient.
-The impact of aesthetic treatments on self-image, is purely in the eye of the beholder.
-So there is a broad spectrum between those genuinely happy with their treatment outcomes and those who will be dissatisfied regardless of any physical improvement achieved.
+More frequently it is a dissatisfied patient.
+The impact of aesthetics treatments on self-image is purely in the eye of the beholder.
+This leads to a broad spectrum of responses; some will be genuinely happy with their treatment outcomes while others will be dissatisfied regardless of any physical improvement achieved.

 Patients with body dysmorphic disorder (BDD) have a particularly high dissatisfaction rate with aesthetic treatments.
 BDD is an absolute contraindication for treatment due to the extreme psychological distress that treatment causes.
 It has an alarmingly high completed suicide rate and aesthetic treatments may tip the scales by causing psychological distress.

 Aesthetic treatments are carried out by a diverse spectrum of practitioners with varying professional backgrounds.
 Many aesthetic practitioners, with their pursuit for technical prowess, may unknowingly neglect their educational development in recognising the psychological drivers that motivate their patients to seek treatments.

 Aesthetic practitioners are up to 15 per cent more likely to come into contact with patients with BDD due to the very nature of their work.
 With retrospective analysis, it is usual to discover psychological risk factors for dissatisfied patients that could have been be identified at the pre-treatment consultation.